vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 (this may change without notice).

 Retries are attempted according to the number of `retryDays` specified.
-This applies for both our production and
+This applies to both our production and
 [test environment](https://developer.vippsmobilepay.com/docs/vipps-developers/test-environment/).

 ### I don't want a charge to fail the first time the transaction fails (insufficient funds, networking issues, etc.)